-* Certain aspects of a capital project may render it ineligible for coverage under Harvard's Master Property or Master Builders Risk Insurance programs.
+*Certain aspects of a capital project may render it ineligible for coverage under Harvard's Master Property or Master Builders Risk Insurance programs.
 If a project will involve joisted masonry construction, work on or around any piers, marine areas, is on a waterfront site, the installation of any large storage tanks, towers, or blasting, underpinning, tunneling, or excavation beneath an existing structure, or otherwise presents an unusually high degree of risk for property loss to the project itself and/or to surrounding buildings (as determined by the Program Administrator), such project would not be eligible for coverage under the noted programs.
 For projects that are deemed ineligible, an alternative insurance plan is available to project and facility owners through the Risk Financing and Insurance department, and typically involves the placement of project-specific builders risk insurance.
-Project owners and facility managers who believe that their pending construction project potentially falls within one or more of the ineligibility criteria should present the project to our Program Administrator as soon as possible, following the instructions described under “Purchasing Builders Risk Insurance” below, to begin investigating builders risk insurance coverage options.
+Project owners and facility managers who believe that their pending construction project potentially falls within one or more of the ineligibility criteria should present the project to our Program Administrator as soon as possible to begin investigating builders risk insurance coverage options.

 Purchasing Builders Risk Insurance